code-for-india/bpachackathon/README.md

 | Porting project to AWS                      | Complete        |
 | Persisting data to backend MySQL db         | Complete        |
 | Exposing data through RESTful API           | Complete        |

+## Features

+### Voter Turnout Analysis on Assembly Constituency Data

+This analysis gives a voter turnout for both male and female.
+The turnout is available for each parliamentary constituency in every district.

+### Form 20 Data Analysis

+Form 20 gives a deeper view to the electoral data.
+CEOs publish Form 20 after the election.
+In this project, we have worked on the 2014 Form 20 data for Hebbal constituency.
+The data was provided by BPAC.

+### Constituency wise Data Analysis

+Each constituency can be divided into different parts.
+Each part have their own polling booth where the number of actual voter turnout and number of registered voters available.
+For the Hebbal constituency, we have crawled 212 PDFs for each part and gathered registered voter data (male and female) for each part.

+### Constituency wise Voter Data Analysis

+Along with the registered voter data, each PDF also gives detailed information (Name, Husband/Mother/Fathers Name, Address, Sex and Age) for each voter.
+We have scraped each PDF file and gathered detailed information on each voter.
+This data will be used later for anomaly detection by fuzzy matching.

+### Fuzzy Matching and Anomaly Detection

+Currently undergoing.

+### Chloropleth Visualization

+Chloropleth is a visulization which shows the density on a map based on pre-defined values.
+We are aiming to show a constituency wise chloropleth map which will demonstrate the voter turnout area by area.